Wiredcraft/test-backend/docs/guide.md

 ### User Authentication

 Basic access authentication is employed by this project.
-The usage as follows:
+The authenticate flow as follows:

 1. Client use email and password to request a token.
 2. Server verify the request.
 On success, create a payload with user ID and user role, return the encrypted payload to client.